sparklingdataocean/gh-pages/_posts/2017-09-28-word2vec2graphPageRank.markdown

-<p>We will use the Word2Vec2Graph model based on a small Stress data file - text file about stress that we extracted from Wikipedia.
-As edge weights we used cosine similarity based on Word2VecModel model trained on the corpus of combined News data and Wiki data.</p>
+<p>We will use the Word2Vec2Graph model based on a small Stress Data File - text file about stress that we extracted from Wikipedia.
+We used word from Stress Data File as vertices and Word2Vec model cosine similarity as edge weights.
+The Word2Vec model was trained on the corpus of combined News data and Wiki data.</p>

 <p><h3>Get Data from Data Storage</h3>
 Read word to word Stress Data File combinations with Word2Vec cosine similarities: </p>